Nun-z/Nun-z.github.io/README.md

 ```

 **6.**  You will now need to host the index.html file.
 One common choice for creating websites like these is github.io (https://pages.github.com/).

+### Step 6: Install the app to your Xbox in retail mode